Michaeljh-23/Re-Chatter/README.md

+# Re-Chatter Classes:

-# Simple React Practice:
+## A Simple React Practice project

-Build a chat client that allows you to communicate with fellow user.
+Build a chat client with React that allows you to communicate with fellow user.
 You'll do this using `$.ajax` to save (POST) and fetch (GET) JSON data to and from a remote server.

-There are 3 working branches to choose from

-### `Classes:`

-- Stubbed out file strucure using Class components and no hooks
-- ToDos but no writen code

-### `Functional:`

-- Stubbed out Stubbed out file strucure using Funcional components and hooks
-- ToDos but no writen code

-### `Ajax-Async:`

-- For practicing integrating Async API calls with react (designed to be easily completed in an hour)
-- Much of the project is builld already using Class components.
-- Ajax requests, new meesage are not complete,

-Sollution Branches are Availiblle

-​
+## Class implementation

+This is the Classes implementation (no Hooks):

+- To get started run:
+  - `npm install`
+  - `npm run server`
+  - `npm start`
+- You will be all your work inside src/App.jsx and src/components
+- It might help to look at how fetcher.js is implemented (src/lib/fetcher.js)

 ## Available Scripts